TudorDan/SnakeGame/README.md

 ## Description

-Online web-application written in Java, using Maven, Java Servlets, PostgreSQL and JUnit, where users can browse products, add them into a shopping cart, checkout items and make payments.
+A team project for the classic Snake game written in Java using JavaFX as a GUI and Maven as build tool.

 ## Development